Skip to content

 cpp

-std::invoke_result_t<NextType> deduces "what type is returned when invoking NextType with no arguments."
+std::invoke_result_t<NextType> deduces "what type is returned when calling NextType with no arguments".

-The execution flow inside the lambda: first, execute the original callback (without capturing a return value), then execute the subsequent callback (without passing arguments).
+The execution flow inside the lambda: execute the original callback (ignoring the return value), then execute the subsequent callback (passing no arguments).

 cpp